In the past 25 years, a steady increase in bacteria immune to antibiotics has become a serious threat to global public health.

 We need to create a model that encourages investment in research while discouraging unnecessary use of new antibiotics.
 It makes no sense for anybody to have incentives to use more of an antibiotic when, to protect future health, we should be trying to use less.

 But what should a new economic model look like?
-There are various different ways that antibiotic R&D could be incentivised, the most obvious being simply pushing up the price of these medicines, to compensate for low volumes of sales, and to encourage sensible prescribing.
+There are various different ways that antibiotic R&D could be incentivized, the most obvious being simply pushing up the price of these medicines, to compensate for low volumes of sales, and to encourage sensible prescribing.
 This seems unlikely to work globally.

 I favour a different approach.
 What if governments committed to a series of guaranteed payments to the company developing the medicine over a period of years once the medicine was made?
 These purchase agreements wouldn’t be linked to the volume of antibiotic sold, they would be paid to recognise the companies’ innovation and investment in the area of antibiotic development.